pcall

 - /reference/core-functions/ref-tonumber/ — convert to number

-- /tutorials/error-handling-basics/ — error handling patterns
+- /tutorials/lua-fundamentals/error-handling-basics/ — error handling patterns